Errors and Omissions Insurance

 What is a Retroactive Date?

-A retroactive date is a provision found in many claims made and reported policies that eliminates coverage for wrongful acts that occurred prior to a specified date.
+A retroactive date is a provision found in many claims made and reported policies that eliminates coverage for prior acts that occurred prior to a specified date.
 The retroactive date (if applicable) reflects the earliest date for which an Insurer will provide coverage.

 What is an Extended Reporting Period (ERP)?

 Terms of the ERP vary from one policy to the next.
 Your liability does not cease because you are no longer practicing and as such an ERP is available for purchase in the following instances:

 - Death (an estate may purchase the ERP on behalf of a deceased agent as long as it is within the 30 days after the expiry of the policy).